sei-curiosity/week10day01-mongoose/README.md

 * Requires more work.
 Need to find both documents that have the references (i.e., multiple queries).
 * Not the way that Mongo was meant to be used.
 </details>
-> The **projects key** in your `StudentSchema` document, will contain a special array that has specific methods that work with embedded documents.
->
-> The Project Schema must be defined prior to our main Student Schema.

-#### Advantages
-* Easy to conceptualize and set up.
-* Can be accessed quickly.

-#### Disadvantages
-* Do not scale well.
-Documents cannot exceed 16MB in size.

-> If you find that you are nesting documents within documents for 3+ levels, you should probably look into a relational database.
-Scroll to the bottom for more info.

 <br />

 ### &#x1F535; YOU DO (2 minutes)